 Electrical sockets?
 You can add those too!
 Add space for your 12v and 120v sockets into your walls or furniture.

 Did you know that creating a van floor plan isn’t only related to the actual floor?
 You can also design a ‘ceiling plan!’

-Below is the ceiling plan we made when designing our camper interior.
+Below is the ceiling plan we made with our van floor plan creator.

 Here is some helpful information to know when creating your van’s ceiling plan:

-Adding Furring Strips? #3 above is an important point because where your furring strips will be located is likely where you’ll have to cut your wood planks.
-Aside from the left and right-most edge, can you see where our other three furring strips are located?
+Are you adding Furring Strips? #3 above is an essential point because your furring strips will likely be where you’ll have to cut your wood planks.
+Aside from the left and right-most edges, can you see where our other three furring strips are located?

 Final Thoughts: Save Money!
 Create Your Own Free Van Floor Plan

 And there you have it!

 Skip the fancy software.
 Following the steps outlined above, you can create your own camper van floor plan for free using even the most basic, everyday drawing software.